Date of Award:

 E. Bruce Godfrey

 Gooch, Diane S., "Tourism Dependency and its Correlation to Selected Socioeconomic Indicators in Utah" (1990).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4043.